As of 4/12/2021

-This myth stated after comments were made by Bill Gates about a digital certificate of vaccine records.
+This myth began after comments were made by Bill Gates about a digital certificate of vaccine records.
 He was only referring to keeping track of who got the vaccine, nothing related to a microchip, and this has not and will not be implemented in any manner.

 Myth: If I am allergic to eggs I cannot get the COVID-19 vaccine.